 - Avoid too much jargon.

 Proofreading: You will need to read your paper 30+ times before it is properly proofread.
 You need to read it again and again until you can find no more improvements/corrections.
 Try swapping the beginning and end of a sentence around, often you can find unnecessary words to remove.
-Spell check, delete your dictionary every other month, use software like Grammarly, or proofreading services like Scribendi or word analyzers like the WritersDiet.com.
+Spell check, delete your dictionary every other month, use software like Grammarly, or proofreading services like Scribendi or word analyzers like the WritersDiet.com and the Hemingway Editor.
 Read the paper aloud-Adobe can do this for you-or get someone else to read it to you.
-The paper is finished not when there is nothing left to add but when there is nothing left to take away.
+The paper is finished not when nothing is left to add but when nothing is left to take away.
 Write every day, the more you do, the stronger you get.

 Review process: The reviewers have given up their time in good faith to help you improve the paper-we have to believe this!
 If they don’t understand/have got confused it is because you did not explain it properly.
 Address all the reviewers’ comments, don’t just bat them away by saying “for the next paper”, this is the next paper!
 Aim for a top journal, as if the paper gets rejected, address the referees comments, send to another journal.
 Eventually, the paper will become good enough to be published somewhere.